KakarottoCake/sm64coopdx/README.md

 This regenerates all asset files listed in `assets.json` from your ROM, including the two removed here - the build system already treats extracted assets as untracked/gitignored, so this only needs to be run once per checkout.

 Switch build: see `Makefile.nx` (`make -f Makefile.nx`), requires devkitA64/libnx.

-## Community
-We have an official Discord server open to the public [here](https://discord.gg/TJVKHS4).